Murders of Eileen Sarmenta and Allan Gomez: Adaptation in popular culture

-Mayor Sanchez's involvement in the Sarmenta-Gomez murder case was the inspiration for the 1994 film Humanda Ka Mayor!: Bahala Na Ang Diyos!.
+Mayor Sanchez's involvement in the Sarmenta–Gomez murder case was the inspiration for the 1994 film Humanda Ka Mayor!: Bahala Na Ang Diyos!.
 The film, produced by Regal Films and Golden Lions Productions, is based on Mayor Sanchez's account, with his name in the film changed to Mayor Miguel Beltran was portrayed by Dick Israel, and criminal activities.
 Sunshine Cruz portraying Sarmenta and Jeffrey Santos portraying Gomez.

 The case was first featured on Philippine crime docudrama program S.O.C.O. in 2006, and in 2019, dubbed as the "Sarmenta-Gomez Rape-Slay Case."

 The case was also featured on a Philippine crime documentary program Crime Klasik as its first episode, "Ex-Mayor Antonio Sanchez Case."

 The case was also featured on a Philippine investigative docudrama program Imbestigador as its 34th episode, "Gomez-Sarmenta Rape-Slay and Murder Case.", Mayor Antonio Sanchez was portrayed by Jim Pebanco.
 Sanya Lopez portraying Sarmenta and Juancho Trivino portraying Gomez.

+The 2024 Metro Manila Film Festival entry "Uninvited", starring the Philippines’ Star for All Seasons Vilma Santos-Recto, Lotlot De Leon, Elijah Canlas, Gabby Padilla, Nadine Lustre, and Aga Muhlach was loosely inspired by the rape-slay crime of Mayor Antonio Sanchez.